hertie-dsa-26/project-krasss/README.md

 8. Documenting Changes<br>

 Be sure to document major changes and be thorough in explanations.
-Code should be readable and **you should be able to explain all the code you submit!!!!** <br>
+Code should be readable and **you should be able to explain all the code you submit!** <br>

 Best practices were taken from this [resource](https://dev.to/speaklouder/be-a-better-developer-with-these-git-good-practices-13j9).